Get ready to sink your teeth into delicious vegan mushroom pastries as you take in some of the best attractions Belgrade has to offer.

 Vegan-friendly places to stay in Zemun

 My favourite place to stay in the whole of Belgrade has to be Apartments Marconio Wellness Club in Zemun.
-It’s pricier and a bit out of the way but the buses are super easy to navigate and the rooms have private spas and kitchenettes; you can cook your own vegan food and then relax in your own personal hot tub and sauna!
+It’s pricier and a bit out of the way (they also have apartments closer to the centre but these are even pricier) but the buses are super easy to navigate and the rooms have private spas and kitchenettes; you can cook your own vegan food and then relax in your own personal hot tub and sauna!
 One of the rooms even has a swimming pool!

 Stari Grad (Old Town)